MapleFrogStudio/AlgorithmicTrading/README.md

 Lauch app.py using ` python app.py --help ` to see available available commands

 # Build as an executable file
-This project installs the pyinstall package so you can create a standalone versoon using : ` pyinstaller --onefile app.py `
+This project installs the pyinstaller package so you can create a standalone versoon using : ` pyinstaller --onefile app.py `

 The Maple Frog Studio team hopes you will enjoy this fun learning project